 Other required readings are articles or chapters in books.
-These are available on line through Library Reading List.
+These will be available on line through Library Course Reserves.

 You will notice that required readings are much heavier at the start of the course, when you will have more time to read them.
 Do not put this off!
 Later, you will be very busy with end of term work in all your courses and doing additional reading for your library research paper for this course.